 This was the church of my mother’s youth.
 My father grew up in a different denomination.
-Though my parents required me, my brother and my sister to attend, neither parent accompanied us very often.
-When I was about thirteen or fourteen, I decided to ask my mother why.
+Though my parents required me, my brother, and my sister to attend, neither parent accompanied us very often.
+When I was about 13 or 14, I decided to ask my mother why.
 Her answer was direct and revealing.

 My mother made a point, and I have never forgotten it.
 However, it was not until four or five years later that I came to understand the Bible truth about the matter of predestination.

 Think of it.
 If my mother was incorrect, it means that human beings do not really possess free moral agency.
 They cannot truly make their own choices or decide their own fates.
 It means that all people are simply playing a predetermined role in every matter that they face—even when they think that they are making their own decisions.
 In effect, the entire world is God’s stage and all human beings are nothing more than actors playing a scripted part!

 Is this true?
 Is this what the Bible actually teaches when it makes reference to predestination?
 Did God actually pre-plan every sin, every act of immorality, and every crime that has ever been committed?
 Is God the author of every war—every act of civil disobedience—every divorce—every suicide—every murder?
 Did God pre-plan every rape—every act of child abuse—every lie ever told—every time one chooses to cheat on his income taxes?
 Understand.
 If God has already charted the course, in advance of everything that will ever happen, all acts of sin and unrighteousness cannot be excluded.